spastorino/contributing-to-rustc/content/slides.md

 # Objectives

-- Give you the motivation, tools and willingness to become a contributor
+- Learn by doing

-???
+- We want you to become a contributor
 - Get excited about contributing

-- This is a hands on workshop
+???

-- Where you would learn by doing
+- Hands on workshop
 - It takes a LOT of time to really learn the compiler and probably nobody understands it all

 ---